Jogwums/Jogwums/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Data Apps with Flask, Streamlit and ML Models
+- 🔭 I’m currently working on Data Apps with Django, Streamlit and ML Models

-- 🌱 I’m currently learning Financial Analysis and Advanced Flask
+- 🌱 I’m currently learning Financial Analysis and APIs

 - 👯 I’m looking to collaborate on Business Analysis and ML Projects